fkhan613/GymNation/README.md

 - User can create,read and delete comments
 - User can like and unlike posts
 - User can follow and unfollow other users
+- User can view their profile
-- User can view their profile and other users' profiles
+- User can view other users' profiles
 - User can upload a profile picture
 - User can search for other users
 - User can search for posts